 If you remain worried about too much salt in your diet, the secret is to control it yourself.
 The secret is to buy unprocessed foods and season them yourself.
 If you avoided fast foods and processed foods, you will never have to worry about too much salt in your diet.

 The different kinds of salt

 Table salt is sea salt that has usually been mined from salt domes found underground.
 It is dissolved in water, refined and "purified" and ground into small uniform cube shaped grains.
 Anti-caking agents have been added so it works well in salt shakers.
-It also has iodine as an additive to help prevent iodine deficiency, a leading cause of mental retardation, thyroid problems, decreased fertility rate, increased infant mortality.
+Some also also have iodine as an additive to help prevent iodine deficiency, a leading cause of mental retardation, thyroid problems, decreased fertility rate, and increased infant mortality.
 Not all table salt has iodine.

 Pickling salt dissolves well in cold water so it is a good choice for brines.
-Because it has the fewest additives and impurities, it is the best choice for pickling.
+It lacks iodine and anti-caking additives, so it is the best choice for pickling.